susanodii/MKDocs_User_Guide/MKDocs.md

 However, if you do not have **Python** installed in system, you will need to install it in your device.
-To do this:
+Follow the procedure below to install Python and Pip in your device.

   - Click on https://www.python.org/ .
-The link will take you to Python website.
+This link will take you to Python website.

 ![](images/pythonWebsite.PNG)

-- At the top, Hover over **Downloads**, a drop-down menu with pop-up.
+- At the top, Hover over **Downloads**, a drop-down menu will pop-up.

 ![](images/downloadPython.png)